-Today - Economic assets supporting our quality of life

-We have built important economic assets for our state in our public higher education institutions over time that are helping to drive our economy and provide benefits to our quality of life.
+Economic assets supporting our quality of life We have built important economic assets for our state in our public higher education institutions over time that are helping to drive our economy and provide benefits to our quality of life.

-Higher Education- Economic Assets and Social Benefits
+Higher Education and its Public Institutions - Economic Assets and Social Benefits

 Fuel the economy Colorado's public higher education institutions support nearly 98,000 jobs, which contribute \$4.25 billion in wages and salaries and almost \$387 million in state and local taxes to the Colorado economy annually.
-Private non-profit institutions support an additional 5,000 jobs.
-Each dollar paid to higher ed will generate another \$.97 in wages and salaries for employees in other industries as it circulates through the economy.
-Create jobs The public higher education sector is one of the largest employers in the state, bigger than Natural Resources/ Mining, Heavy Construction, Computers/Electronics, Telecommunications, or Federal Government.
+Private nonprofit institutions support an additional 5,000 jobs.
+Create jobs The public higher education sector is one of the largest employers in the state, bigger than natural resources/mining, heavy construction, computers/electronics, telecommunications or federal government.
 It accounts for over half of state government jobs.
-Sustain regional vitality The regional impact of public higher education is enormous.
-In some areas, institutions account for 20% or more of personal income to the area, are among the largest employers, and generate millions in local tax revenue.
-Drive innovation & attract investments Our universities are global leaders in research and the advancement of technologies, and their research expenditures total hundreds of millions of dollars per year.
+In addition, higher education provides workforce training that gives workers the skills to compete in the 21st Century global economy and the skills to meet the needs of business.
+Drive innovation and attract investments Our universities are global leaders in research and the advancement of technologies, and their research expenditures total hundreds of millions of dollars per year.
 Research expenditures for CU and CSU each exceeded \$300 million in 2009-2010.
-With Mines and UNC, our research universities are performing cutting edge research in energy, biotechnology, electronics, infectious diseases ,and a host of other areas.
-Benefit society Increases: personal income and economic strength, levels of workforce participation, health, productivity, and dollars to the state, as well as volunteerism and civic, cultural, and artistic involvement.
-Decreases: rates of incarceration, participation in Medicaid, and other social service programs.
+With Mines and UNC, our research universities are performing cutting-edge research in energy, biotechnology, electronics, infectious diseases and a host of other areas.
+Benefit society Increases personal income and economic strength, levels of workforce participation, health, productivity and dollars to the state, as well as volunteerism and civic, cultural and artistic involvement.
+Decreases rates of incarceration, participation in Medicaid and other social service programs.
 Build financial security Education improves job security and increased earnings potential.
-Those with some degree of higher education (an associate degree or more) earn more than those with high school or less.
+Those with some degree of higher education (an associate's degree or more) earn more than those with high school or less.